dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 ## 3 - Deep Cloning Objects with circular references in them with a for in loop

-It is possible to make a reference to an object within the same object which is common occurrence in javaScript.
+It is possible to make a reference to an object within the same object which is common occurrence in javaScript actually.
+As such this brings up an important point when it comes to these kinds of references when making a copy of a source object that contains them.
 When making a clone of an object should these references be with the new object, or the old one?
 Although there might be exceptions, I can only think that most of the time I would want those reference to be pointing to the new object I am making.

 So to fix my clone method I am making here, I would just want to test if a key value is a reference to the object, and if so make the reference.